-Review this short video to learn more about the work of the Foundation.
+Review this short video to learn more about the Foundation’s work on annual fire/egress door inspection initiative.
 Download this brochure for additional details.

-Through our relationship with the Door and Hardware Institute (DHI), we utilize resources of considerable experience and expertise to conduct these outreach activities in the building construction community, thereby ensuring that the critical balance of life safety and security is maintained within architectural openings that serve the general public.
+- Maintain a network of Education Advocates who are DHI-credentialed Fire and Egress Door Assembly Inspectors (FDAI) and possess considerable knowledge and expertise to conduct these outreach activities into the building construction and healthcare communities, thus ensuring that the critical balance of life safety and security is maintained with the doors and entryways that serve the general public.

 The Pinnacle Award recognizes affiliate organizations or individuals who have excelled in their efforts to help advance life safety and security in the built environment.